how to backup your files to a USB stick.

 It just pops up on your screen.

-If that happens, great, your ready to go.
+If that happens, great, you're ready to go.

 What actually happens on your machine will vary, depending on how you've got it set up.

-The main thing here, is that no matter what happens to you, we're all now in File Explorer.
+The main thing here, is that no matter what happens to you, we're all now in File Explorer with the backup USB stick open.

-Now that we're all in File Explorer, we can start backing up our stuff.
+Now that we're all in File Explorer, we can start backing up our files.

-But if you were backing up your Documents folder, you'd look for your Documents folder in the left hand panel, and if you were backing up your video folder, well you get the idea.
+If you were backing up your Documents folder, you'd look for your Documents folder in the left-hand panel, and if you were backing up your video folder, well you get the idea.

 You may have to scroll up or down or click the small arrowhead beside THIS PC to find it, but it'll be there somewhere.